cjstoddard/Shadowdark-chargen/README.md

 Notes:

 I am aware this is really bad code.
 I originally wrote this program back in the early 90's to roll up D&D characters.
-While I am capable of cleaning it up and making it into a decent program, I choose not to, I like the old school coding because it goes along with the old school feel of the Deathbringer RPG.
+While I am capable of cleaning it up and making it into a decent program, I choose not to, I like the old school coding because it goes along with the old school feel of the Shadowdark RPG.

 At some point I will add pre compiled Windows and Linux binaries for those who do not want to go to the trouble of downloading and installing QB64 or FreeBasic.
 Sorry OS X users, I do not own a Mac, you are on your own.